Hashtag-AMIN/hashtag-Recon/README.md

 ### For External recon, available Modules is:

 * ## subdomain
-    * Find subdomain with Providers, SSL, Reverse Whois, Github, WebHistory & ... in 3 mode:
+    * Find subdomain with Providers, SSL, Reverse Whois, Github, crt.sh, WebHistory & ... in 3 mode:
         * Light: Find subdomain fast, But not completely
         * heavy: Find subdomain completely, But slow
         * recursive: Find 2nd or 3rd level of subdomains